Herman Whitaker: Career

 At 16, Whitaker joined the British Army and served for 3 years with the 2nd Battalion West Riding Artillery.
 When he left the army in 1886, he immigrated to Canada and worked for the Hudson's Bay Company.
 He married Margaret A Vandecar (1868-1905) on March 21, 1888, in Oxford County, Ontario.
 They had seven children during their marriage.
 In the 1880s, Whitaker and his wife Margaret had a farm near Russell, Manitoba.
 In 1895, Whitaker moved to Oakland, California.
 His book,The Settler (1906), is a story about a man determined to build a railway to link to the Canadian Pacific Railway.

 Whitaker moved to California during the Panic of 1893.
 To help support his family he dug ditches, built barns, and worked for $12 a-week as a grocery store clerk in Oakland.
 At 35 years old, he started his writing career by submitting stories to the Overland Monthly and Harper's Magazine.
 These early stories made, at first, only $2.50 per story.
 They helped gain his acceptance into the Bay Area artist colony.
-He became friends with the Bohemian group including writer Jack London, writer Austin Lewis, Bess London, poet George and Carrie Sterling.
+He became friends with the Bohemian group including writers Joaquin Miller, Jack London, Austin Lewis, Bess London, George Sterling and Carrie Sterling.
 During this period, he became an activist for socialism.

 In 1902, Whitaker and his family moved to Piedmont, California to the "Silk Culture House" at the end of Mountain Avenue.
 Harper's sent him to Mexico to investigate the "rubber scandal".
 Whitaker's wife, Margaret died in September 1905.